junga-com/bg-js-cli/readme.md

 * -i | --interactive | --repl can be used in conjunction which launching a user electon application so that the launching terminal can be used to interact with the application for experimenting or debugging.

 ## Atom Features
-atom-cli is a command that runs js files similar to node but with some of the atom environment.
+* adds atom-cli, a command that runs js files similar to node but with some of the atom environment.
 It was created to allow running simple unit tests and examples for js modules meant to be used inside atom packages.

+It does this my looking at the electronVersion in /usr/share/atom/package.json, downloading that version into /usr/share/atom-cli and  replacing its default_app.
+It will work the same as the modified global electron described above except 1) its the version compatible with the installed atom, 2) it has the installed atom app in the NODE_PATH so that modules from it can be loaded and 3) the 'atom' global is created (although not all of its features will work)

 ## Features